Tom Kazas

-He was the singer, guitarist, songwriter/composer of the Australian psychedelic rock group The Moffs (band) (1984–1989), that garnered international underground attention in 1985 with their song "Another Day in the Sun".
+Kazas was the singer, guitarist, songwriter/composer of the Australian psychedelic rock group the Moffs (1984–1989), who garnered international underground attention in 1985 with their song "Another Day in the Sun".

-He continues to produce varied music from rock (Sisyphus Happy) to ambience (Verdigris) to experimental electronica (Argot).
+Kazas continues to produce varied music: from the avant-rock "Sisyphus Happy," to the modern classical "Verdigris," to experimental electronica of "Argot," and most recently to the post-croon of "Metastatic" and "Libidinizer".

-He has composed for theatre, including the 1999 staging of "The Wound", directed by Lex Marinos.
+Kazas has composed for theatre, including the 1999 staging of "The Wound", directed by Lex Marinos.

-He was the composer and arranger for the Greek Jazz band Xitzaz.
+Kazas was the composer and arranger for the Greek Jazz band Xitzaz.

-He has produced albums for T J Eckleberg, Magic Lunchbox, Metabass'n'Breath, Tiny Tim, and You Am I.
+Kazas has produced albums for T J Eckleberg, Magic Lunchbox, Metabass'n'Breath, Tiny Tim, and You Am I.

-He composed the soundtrack for "The Ifs of Language", a short film by Peter Lyssiotis and Michael Karris which was a finalist in the 2002 Dendy Short Film Festival.
+Kazas composed the soundtrack for The Ifs of Language, a short film by Peter Lyssiotis and Michael Karris, which was a finalist in the 2002 Dendy Short Film Festival.

-He has made several music videos and short films, including the 2009 16 minute cinema poem 'The Topologist'.
+Kazas has made several music videos and short films, including the 2009 16 minute cinema poem 'The Topologist'.
+Most recently he has made a video-cycle of four pieces for the songs from his ep 'Libidinizer'.